 - Avoiding Plagiarism: Properly citing all sources of information and ideas that are not your own helps avoid plagiarism, a serious academic offense.

-Some general tips for using citation styles in your BLII 230 report:
+General tips for using citation styles in your BLII 230 report:

 - Consistency is Key: Whichever style you choose or are instructed to use, apply it consistently throughout your entire report.